 Economy Private Rooms: This is our option for the budget-conscious who still wish to enjoy a private room.
 This option stays in B&B’s, Apartments & Budget Hotels.
 Guests enjoy breakfast each morning, with a variety of Continental and full Irish Breakfasts.
 All private rooms are en-suite.

 Depart Dublin and make our first stop at Monasterboice, a monastic settlement dating back to year 501.
 This ancient monastery is home to Ireland's best preserved and finest Celtic crosses, and it also has a monumental fully intact Round Tower.
 Discover why Lonely Planet regards Belfast as one of the top 10 'must-see' destinations on Earth.
 We strongly recommend the world famous Black Taxi tour (optional) to view the Peace Wall and political murals.
+Many guests will also be interested in Titanic Belfast (option), a fascinating museum located in the very docklands where Titanic was built.
 Your driver will show you highlights of the city including City Hall, Queen's University, Albert's Clock, Botanic Gardens and much more.
-Tonight we stay in the charming University Quarter.
+Overnight in Belfast.

 Today you will have the wild Atlantic ocean by your side as we cruise down the West coast.
 See beautiful beaches, golden sand, maybe even a few dolphins and whales.
 Run around the lunar landscape of the Burren, the only place on earth where Alpine, Arctic and Mediterranean flowers grow side by side, and hear your guide tell inspiring tales of how our ancestors overcame the horrors of the great Potato Famine of 1845-49, sending over a million of our ancestors to the four corners of the globe and in particular Britain, North America, and Australia.
-We visit CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
-Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
-We'll cross the River Shannon in historic Limerick, the setting for Frank McCourt's blockbuster book, Angela's Ashes.
-Our last stop is the beautiful heritage town of Adare with its fabulous thatched cottages, renowned for being regularly voted Ireland's tidiest town.
-We spend the night in Killarney.
+We'll stop in the village of Doolin for lunch and maybe a pint before continuing to the nearby Cliffs of Moher.
+Over 700 ft tall, the cliffs are perhaps the most spectacular in Europe and are home to some of nature's most majestic birds including puffins and gannets.
+Afterwards, we'll cross the River Shannon in historic Limerick.
+Our last stop today is the beautiful heritage town of Adare with its fabulous thatched cottages, renowned for being regularly voted Ireland's tidiest town.
+We spend the night on the rural Dingle Peninsula.